patrickmarabeas/ng-FitText.js/README.md

 Include it in your AngularJS application

-    var myApp = angular.module( 'myApp', [ 'ngFitText' ] );
+    var myApp = angular.module('myApp', ['ngFitText']);

 Apply it to your text

     <h1 data-fittext>FitText</h1>

-## NEW IN 2.5.0: Text now defaults to 100% width!
+## v3.0.0 - NEW!
+Text now defaults to 100% width!

+Specifying a value for `data-fittext` now allows you to fine tune the font size if you run into issues where font characters visually ooze out of their element.

+#### Debounce

+Because MODULARIZATION, this module doesn't come with debounce functionality included.
+Instead you will need to specify the functionality in the `fitTextConfigProvider`:

+    module.config(['fitTextConfigProvider', function(fitTextConfigProvider) {
+      fitTextConfigProvider.config = {

+        // include a vender function like underscore or lodash
+        debounce: _.debounce,

+        // specify your own function
+        debounce: function(a,b,c) {
+          var d;return function(){var e=this,f=arguments;clearTimeout(d),d=setTimeout(function(){d=null,c||a.apply(e,f)},b),c&&!d&&a.apply(e,f)}
+        },

+        delay: 1000
+      };
+    }]);

+## < v2.4.0

-Specifying a value for data-fittext allows you to fine tune the text size (like the original FitText).
+Specifying a value for data-fittext allows you to fine tune the text size.
+Defaults to 1.
 Increasing this number (ie 1.5) will resize the text more aggressively.
 Decreasing this number (ie 0.5) will reduce the aggressiveness of resize. data-fittext-min and data-fittext-max allow you to set upper and lower limits.

     <h1 data-fittext=".315" data-fittext-min="12" data-fittext-max="50">ng-FitText</h1>

 The element needs to either be a block element or an inline-block element with a width specified (% or px).

-### Debounce
+#### Debounce

 Debouce (limiting the rate at which FitText will be called on window resize) is available.
 You can pass initialization parameters to the ngFitText constructor to achieve this: